-When we say, “The Kalon Way,” we mean a client gets the team and our team approach.
+When we say, “The Kalon Way,” we first mean a client gets the team and our team approach.
 We want our clients to trust their case with Kalon.

-Our team operates pursuant to a code which is codified in our operations manual.
-Our code is a matrix of expected competencies, best practices, and intentional culture.
+Finally, we have a matrix of expected competencies, best practices, and intentional culture.

 The Kalon Way is a team approach according to our code to ensure the best legal representation for our clients.

 We have thought deeply about why many people work hard to become lawyers but later leave the law.
 Our business model is designed to help our people love practicing law, which means better legal services for our clients.
 We focus on the intrinsic motivators: purpose, mastery, and autonomy.

 This model is not new – Daniel Pink articulated it in his book, Drive, in 2009.
 Miserable, unproductive employees work for employers who use only extrinsic motivators.
 Pink asserts that the happiest, most productive employees are intrinsically motivated.

 To better serve our clients, we developed a four point matrix, based on the approach of a well known services company.